Trademark Attorney Services

 • Your desired mark is too generic or too descriptive.

-• Your desired mark includes name of geographic significance.
+• Your desired mark includes the name of geographic significance.

 • Your application is missing important information.